 Adverse Action: A decision your plan can make to reduce, stop or restrict your health care services.

-Appeal: .
+Appeal: A review by the Plan of an adverse benefit determination.

 Behavioral Health Care: Mental health (emotional, psychological and social well-being) and substance use (alcohol and drugs) disorder treatment and rehabilitation services.